ouchkemvanra/Coding-Challenge-New/README.md

 #Changes
 1. Menu Side and Home Page convert from code to storyboard with auto layout
-2. Changes from Google Map to Apple Mapkit
+2. Change from Google Map to Apple Mapkit

 #How to install